Diffusion Models in Simulation-Based Inference: A Tutorial Review: Discussion

 \section{Discussion}

 This tutorial review synthesized recent developments in diffusion models for simulation-based inference (SBI), covering special use cases of the score and design choices for training and inference.
 Our analysis of noise schedules, parameterizations, and samplers reveals best practices and areas requiring further investigation.
-Next, we discuss key findings from our empirical evaluations, identify critical open questions, and outline promising future avenues.
+Next, we discuss key findings from our empirical evaluations (\autoref{fig:method-choice-flowchart}), identify critical open questions, and outline promising future avenues.

-\paragraph{Empirical considerations} Our empirical evaluations across the first three case studies reveal that design choices matter substantially, but their impact is dimension-dependent.
-For the low-dimensional benchmark problems (\emph{Case Study 1}, see~\autoref{sec:case_study1}), diffusion models with a variance-preserving EDM schedule were the best choice.
-For high-dimensional inference (\emph{Case Study 2}, see~\autoref{sec:case_study2}), flow matching—particularly with optimal transport coupling—achieved the best overall performance in terms of normalized RMSE and calibration error.
-The variance-preserving EDM schedule with $\mathbf{F}$-prediction provided a competitive alternative, while the variance-exploding EDM schedule exhibited higher calibration errors in this setting.
+\paragraph{Empirical considerations} Our empirical evaluations across the first three case studies reveal that design choices matter substantially, but their impact is dimension- and simulation-budget dependent.
+For the low-dimensional benchmark problems (\emph{Case Study 1}, see~\autoref{sec:case_study1}), diffusion models with a variance-preserving EDM schedule or flow matching models were the best choices, while flow matching has fewer hyperparameters to tune and is therefore easier to implement.
+For high-dimensional inference (\emph{Case Study 2}, see~\autoref{sec:case_study2}), diffusion models achieved the best ranking because of stronger calibration, while flow matching achieved the lowest NRMSE and remained competitive overall, while the variance-exploding EDM schedule exhibited higher calibration errors in this setting.
+These results align with prior observations that variance-preserving schedules generally perform better than VE schedules for high-dimensional targets \citep{SongSoh2020}.
+However, not only dimensionality plays a role for choosing a specific design, but also the available simulation budget, making it hard to define a specific boundary where one model family performs better than the other one.